talex-touch/talex-touch/.github/docs/contribution/CONTRIBUTING.md

 # Tutorial

-`TalexTouch` is at the bud stage, the power of the individual developers is negligible.
+`Tuff` is at the bud stage, the power of the individual developers is negligible.
 Therefore, we are very support and agree with you to participate in the project of research and development, maintenance.

 ## Make a optimization to the project